 - 1/4 tsp. salt

-- Optional: fresh basil, dried basil, Italian seasonings
+- Fresh basil, roasted garlic, dried basil, Italian seasoning, etc.

 Instructions

 - Add all ingredients to a food processor and blend.
-I start with about 3 Tbsp. water, then add more 1 Tbsp. at a time to achieve desired consistency.
-(It should be creamy, but very thick.)
-You will need to stop and scrape down the sides a few times between blending.
+I start with about 3 Tbsp. aquafaba (or water), then add more 1 tablespoon at a time to achieve desired consistency.
+It should be creamy, but very thick.
+You'll need to stop and scrape down the sides a few times between blending.

 Notes